- 7 April 2016

-After the break-up of the former Yugoslavia, Serbia responded to separatist pressure from Kosovo by launching a brutal crackdown on the territory's Albanian population, which was only brought to an end by Nato military intervention in 1999.
+After the break-up of the former Yugoslavia in the 1990s, Serbia responded to separatist pressure from Kosovo by launching a brutal crackdown on the territory's Albanian population, which was only brought to an end by Nato military intervention in 1999.

 Until 2008 the province was administered by the UN.
 Reconciliation between the majority Albanians, most of whom support independence, and the Serb minority remains elusive.

 Hashim Thaci was elected by parliament to the largely ceremonial role in February 2016, at the end of a day marked by violent protests by the opposition which did not want him to be president.

 Mr Thaci was a guerrilla leader during a conflict that led to Kosovo's independence.
 He has played an important role in Kosovo's politics for nearly two decades, most recently as foreign minister from 2014 until his election as president.
 He served two terms as prime minister, from 2008 until 2010 and from 2011 until December 2014.

 He also served as prime minister of the provisional government of Kosovo between 1999 and 2001 and oversaw Kosovo's declaration of independence from Serbia in 2008.
 He has been the chairman of the Democratic Party of Kosovo since May 2000.

 Mr Thaci fell out with many opposition groups after helping to negotiate with Serbia a deal that gave more autonomy to Kosovo's minority Serbs.

 Parliament elected veteran politician Isa Mustafa to head a broad coalition government in November 2014, ending the six-month political deadlock that gripped Kosovo since snap elections earlier in the year.